 And, before we forget, it’s a good idea to get a monitor, keyboard and mouse set up before you start building, so you have something to plug it into when the building is done.
 You should also have a power socket and internet connection available.

-It’s hard to find a modern build with an optical drive these days, so put the Windows 10 installer onto a USB stick (we’ll show you how).
+It’s hard to find a modern build with an optical drive these days, so put the Windows 10 installer onto a USB stick (we talk you through this in how to install Windows 10 via USB or DVD).
 If you can’t find a handy thumb drive and a laptop, we would cannibalize an older rig for a CD drive, or even just buy one – you can find them online for less than 10 bucks these days.

 It’s time, to build.
 Finally.